KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/about.rst

 Introduction
 ============

-Welcome to BakeMaster, a powerful and fully feature-packed baking solution created for Blender - an open-source 3D Computer graphics software.
+Welcome to BakeMaster, a powerful and feature-packed baking solution created for Blender - an open-source 3D Computer graphics software.

 Along with the BakeMaster's intuitive and convenient workflow baking process becomes a pleasure.
 The addon is for users who can't stand wasting time and yearn for most functionality with professional and cutting-edge baking features.